 Why Bonded Retainers Fail—and How to Prevent It

 Bonded retainers are not indestructible.
 Failure rates hover around 28–35% and can exceed 50% after several years (Research Manchester).
 Understanding why they fail is key to prevention.
+Common Causes- Adhesive Debonding: The leading issue, often from poor enamel prep or moisture during bonding.

 - Wire Breakage: Less common, but associated with trauma, bruxism, or design flaws.